cjh7/cjh7.github.io/_pages/publications.md

    * <span style="color: Tomato"> **Finalist for IISE QCRE Division Best Track Paper Competition**  </span>
 2. <b><ins>J. Chung</ins></b>, J. Li, A. Saimon, P. Hong, and Z.J.
 Kong.
 “Predicting the Stereoselectivity of Chemical Transformations by the Composite Machine Learning Method.”
 To be submitted to IEEE International Conference on Bioinformatics and Biomedicine (BIBM) Proceeding (2023).
 3. <b><ins>J. Chung</ins></b>, J. Zhang, Y. Liu, A. Saimon, B.N Johnson, and Z.J.
-Kong. “ Data Augmentation based on the Active Generative Adversarial Network with application to Glycomaterial Spectral data.”
+Kong. “ Data Augmentation based on the Active Generative Adversarial Network with Application to Glycomaterial Spectral Data.”
 To be submitted to Analytical Chemistry (2023).